fortyninemaps/karta/README.md

 [![Build Status](https://travis-ci.org/njwilson23/karta.svg?branch=master)](https://travis-ci.org/njwilson23/karta)

-*Karta* is a Leatherman for geographic analyses. *Karta* provides an lightweight interface for solving problems in Python/Python3.
-It presents a simple and clean vector and raster data types, a small selection of geographical analysis functions, and the ability to read and write several useful formats.
+*Karta* is a Python/Python3 package for geospatial data structures. *Karta* serves as a Leatherman for geographic analyses.
+It provides simple and clean vector and raster data types, a selection of geographical analysis methods, and the ability to read and write several formats, including GeoJSON, shapefiles, and ESRI ASCII.

-Goals of *Karta* include exposing a simple and fast framework for spatial analysis. *Karta* is under development and suggestions and pull requests are welcome, particularly to improve format support and test coverage.
+The goals of *Karta* is to expose a simple and fast framework for spatial analysis.

+Suggestions, bug reports, testcases, and pull requests are welcome, particularly to improve format support and test coverage.

-**Current projects:**
+**Current development focus:**
-- test coverage

 - documentation
+- reprojections

 ## DOCUMENTATION
 API documentation can be built by running `make` from the `doc/` directory.
 The